 The good news is that help is at hand.
 At Rehab 4 Addiction, we believe nobody is a ‘lost cause’.
 There is no reason why your addiction should be allowed to spiral out of control unchecked.
 There are a variety of effective addiction treatments offered by drug and alcohol rehabs in Suffolk.

 When addiction is correctly treated, you may expect a long and healthy recovery.
 At drug and alcohol rehabs in Suffolk, you will be put into the care of a multi-disciplinary team of professionals who will help you get better.

 It can be hard to tell if your addiction is bad enough for rehab.
 It can also be hard to admit to yourself that you have a problem.

-If you are unsure, answer these questions.
-They should help you work out if it’s time to get clean.
+If you are unsure, answer the below questions.
+They should help you work out if it’s time to begin your recovery:

 If you answered yes to some of these questions, it might be time to think about treatment.
 Getting clean can turn your life around.
 There are loads of great inpatient rehab centres in Suffolk to give you the treatment you need.

 Modern rehabs in Suffolk offer evidence-based treatments.
 Medicated detox follows NICE Guidelines.
 These treatments include cognitive behavioural therapy, dialectical behavioural therapy and modern psychotherapy.